n-zeplo/product-practice-handbook-2018/README.md

 ### Who Are We?

 We are a group consisting of designers, developers and product people within ThoughtWorks.
 Through our shared experiences and research into TW product engagements we have compiled the resources here within.
 We hope that our varied backgrounds and multi year experiences at TW on different projects and products will inform this book and future engagements.
 We are always looking for help and verification of our findings and encourage all who read this book to reach out to us or make comments inside the gitbook that we can address.

+### How to Contribute

+As of now this book is contributed to via gitbooks editing tools.

+In order to contribute please make a gitbook login and send it to nzeplowi@thoughtworks.com to be added to project as a contributor.

+We request that all changes be made in a change request so that it can be reviewed by the community before integration.
+All changes should have at least one review before merging into the book.

 #### Current Core Contributors: